-Ticks can transmit a multitude of diseases, some of which can lead to debilitating illness with lifelong effects.
-And, ticks can infect not only your pet, but also anyone in your household, including you.
+Ticks can transmit a multitude of diseases, some of which can lead to debilitating illnesses with lifelong effects.
+And, ticks can infect not only your pet but also anyone in your household, including you.
 Some of the most common tick-borne illnesses pets and people can contract include:

 - Lyme disease